 Filling the Addison’s first floor galleries,

 Learning to Look: The Addison at 90 features celebrated favorites, lesser-known gems, and new acquisitions that bring to life the Addison’s storied history and ongoing commitment to groundbreaking artists.
-With an installation that allows objects to speak across time and media, this exhibition includes masterworks by artists such as Winslow Homer, Thomas Eakins, Georgia O’Keeffe, Jackson Pollock, Donald Judd, Agnes Martin, McArthur Binion, Carrie Mae Weems, and Jaune Quick-to-See Smith.
+With an installation that allows objects to speak across time and media, this exhibition includes masterworks by artists such as Winslow Homer, Georgia O’Keeffe, Jackson Pollock, Donald Judd, Agnes Martin, and McArthur Binion.

 A complementary installation in the Museum Learning Center draws from the museum’s rich and extensive archives.
 Materials such as museum correspondence, artist’s letters and sketches, and architectural plans, further explore nine decades of innovative art education, progressive exhibitions, prescient acquisitions, and pioneering artist’s residencies.

 Generous support for this exhibition has been provided by the Anna-Maria and Stephen Kellen Foundation, Andrew and Barbara Gundlach P’22 and ’24, Edwin ’49 and Margaret Smith, William and Elizabeth Kahane P’20, and Harry Kahane ‘20.